-- 36 (1) If, during an investigation under this Part, a matter comes to the attention of the SIU Director which does not constitute an incident that may be investigated under section 15, but which may nevertheless constitute criminal conduct by an official or an offence under section 31 of this Act committed by an official, the SIU Director may refer the matter to the following person: - 1.
-If the official is a police officer, to the chief of police of an unrelated police force. - 2.
+36 (1) If, during an investigation under this Part, a matter comes to the attention of the SIU Director which does not constitute an incident that may be investigated under section 15, but which may nevertheless constitute criminal conduct by

+- 1. If the official is a police officer, to the chief of police of an unrelated police force. - 2.
 In any other case, to any chief of police.